 The geometry kernel defines the type of internal representations used for 3D modeling, which can vary considerably among different kernels.
 That explains why the representations stored in the various file formats are also very different.
-The CAD Import Module can read several of these different descriptions of objects and translate them into a format that COMSOL can work with.
+LiveLinkTM for AutoCAD[®] can read several of these different descriptions of objects and translate them into a format that COMSOL can work with.